Simple tools to get you back on track.

-For whatever reason, you are in the midst of a Bipolar rage episode.
+You are in the midst of a Bipolar rage episode.
 There might have been an external trigger or your brain might have just flipped over to anger mode for no reason.
-You can learn more about Bipolar Anger is the preceding post, What Is Bipolar Anger?

 Once the anger has taken hold of you, is there anything you can do?
 Here are five steps you can take to help protect yourself and others during your angry episode.

 You can learn more about what Bipolar Anger is the post, What Is Bipolar Anger?

 1. Count to 10 (or 100)